 When someone saves and invests their hard-earned money, they obviously hope that it earns them more money.
 As this happens, that new money can be reinvested and earn even more money, and that cycle continues.
-So on and so on.
 All of this seems simple and obvious, but when you look at compounded returns over time, you will find some unbelievable results, especially when you start early.

 To illustrate this point, the following example focuses on two people who want to start investing, Megan and Jeffrey.

 Megan just turned 25 years old.
 She has some money saved, and she decides to begin investing it in the stock market.
 On her 25th birthday, she invests $4,000, and then invests another $4,000 every year for the next 9 years after that.
-By her 34th birthday, she has invested a total of $40,000 and decides to pat herself on the back and not add any more money.
-She just let’s the money that she already invested earn returns and compound.
+By her 34th birthday, she has invested a total of $40,000.
+She pats herself on the back and decides not to add any more money.
+She just lets the money that she already invested earn returns and compound.

 Jeffrey also recently turned 25.
 He considers his option to start investing, but for whatever reason, decides to put it off.
 When he turns 35, he finally figures that it is time.
 He invests $4,000 and continues to invest the same amount every year for the next 3 decades.
-By his 64th birthday, he has invested a total of $120,000, and he decides to pat himself on the back.
+By his 64th birthday, he has invested a total of $120,000.
+At that point, he also stops making contributions.